FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </pre>
 </div>

-One thing that was immediately clear to me from the very beginning is that max-Attack White Herb Incineroar felt like a **cheat code** for Trick Room modes.
-Having a **physical attacker** that **cannot be burned** and also gets to **shrug off one stack of Intimidate** goes a really, really long way. **White Herb** also serves the purpose of purging the Defense drop that he naturally incurs from **Close Combat**.
-Also, this guy gets Close Combat!
-Tyranitars never see it coming.
+One thing that was immediately clear to me from the very beginning is that **maximum Attack investment Incineroar with a White Herb** felt like a **cheat code** for the Trick Room mode.
+He continues the trend of standard mons being played in non-standard ways; most opponents will see Incineroar with teammates like these and assume that it will adopt a defensive, pivot-oritented playstyle.
+But not this Incineroar. *Oh no*.
+He's here to stay put and do *damage*.
+Because as it turns out, having a **physical attacker** that **cannot be burned** and also gets to **shrug off one stack of Intimidate for free** goes a really, *really* long way.
+And similarly to Charizard, you can stack a lot of offensive modifiers on him between **Helping Hand** and **Sun** to further increase his damage potential.

-This guy checks a lot of things, namely Ceruledge and Basculegion, though unlike the first iteration of the team, he is no longer the *only* check to these guys, so some times it's perfectly alright to let him fall after getting a Fake Out off to improve your board position.
+Besides just letting him shrug off Intimidate, his **White Herb** can instead let him ditch the defensive drop that he incurs from using **Close Combat**, if the situation calls for it.
+Speaking of which, he *also* gets Close Combat!
+Tyranitars never see this coming and hate him for it.

-Similar to Charizard, you can stack a lot of offensive modifiers on this guy between **Helping Hand** and **Sun**.
+With Dark and Fighting-type coverage at his disposal and a great defensive typing of his own, this guy checks things such as Ceruledge, Delphox, Pyroar, and the occasional Hisuian Arcanine.
+However, unlike the first iteration of the team, he is no longer the *only* check to them, so while he is meant to act as a sweeper, sometimes it's still perfectly alright to let him fall after getting a Fake Out off to improve your board position.

 ### Possible Alterations

 If you wanted to tweak the build a little bit, I think there's an argument to be made for **swapping out the White Herb for a Life Orb**.
-While the presence of Farigiraf on your team will very frequently encourage your opponent to bring an Incineroar of their own, it doesn't happen all the time.
+While the presence of Farigiraf and lots of Fire-type damage on your team will very frequently encourage your opponent to bring an Incineroar of their own, it doesn't happen all the time.
 In games where you do *not* need to dispel a rival Intimidate, the Life Orb would give you a fair bit more power in your initial punches.

 In some of the calculations below, Incineroar comes just shy of OHKOing several things, and Life Orb would push it over the threshold.
 However, it's impossible to say if you would find yourself at -1 from an undispelled Intimidate in those same situations if you didn't have the White Herb, and would thus still be doing less damage overall.